Von Gierke disease

 Toggle: English / Spanish

-Von Gierke disease is a condition in which the body cannot break down glycogen for energy.
-Gycogen is stored in the liver and muscles and is normally broken down into glucose when you do not eat.
+Von Gierke disease is a condition in which the body cannot break down glycogen.
+Glycogen is a form of sugar (glucose) that is stored in the liver and muscles.
+It is normally broken down into glucose to give you more energy when you need it.

 Von Gierke disease is also called Type I glycogen storage disease (GSD I).